PinkR1ver/Image-Feature-Extraction/README.md

 ## Considering the README using formula and github don't support katex here.
 You can download the README to read.
-## Also, you can download the chrome extensions: https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en
+## Also, you can download the chrome extensions: https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en, it can help you to show the math formula.
+But it seems LaTex, not Katex, so it may be some wrong preview here.

 ## Intensity features